Neural Generalization of Multiple Kernel Learning: Proposed Model

-As it is illustrated in Equation~\ref{sec:mkl}, the SVM framework of MKL has several constraints on the parameters.
+As seen in Eq.~(\ref{sec:mkl}), the SVM framework of MKL has several constraints on the parameters.
 These constraints are for preserving the convexity of the problem and ensuring a large margin.
 However, in our proposed model, there is no constraint on the parameters, and the goal of large-margin classification is obtained by a combination of softmax with cross-entropy loss and weight decay (which penalizes large weights).
-In Section~\ref{sec:experiments} we show that although NGMKL is formulated as a non-convex optimization problem, it can outperform the typical MKL models.
+In Section~\ref{sec:experiments}, we show that although NGMKL is formulated as a non-convex optimization problem, it can outperform the typical MKL models.